Numerical approximation of linear parabolic evolution equations revisited: introduction

-Our fully discrete approximation of \eqref{eq:linear-evolution-equation} uses a backward Euler approximation, and in this setting the fully discrete error estimates Lemma \ref{lemma:fully-discrete-semigroup-approximation-2} and \ref{lemma:fully-discrete-semigroup-approximation-4} are to our knowledge new for this class of equations.
-In particular, the inequalities of Lemma \ref{lemma:fully-discrete-inequalities-1}, \ref{lemma:fully-discrete-inequalities-2} and \ref{lemma:fully-discrete-inequalities-3} extend Theorem 9.1, 9.2, and 9.3 in \cite{thomee} to equations involving operators that are not necessarily strictly positive.
+Further, we derive similar fully discrete error estimates by combining our semidiscerete approximation with a backward Euler approximation in time, and Theorem \ref{theorem:fully-discrete-semigroup-approximation-2} and \ref{theorem:fully-discrete-semigroup-approximation-4} describes rates of convergence in this case.
+In particular, the inequalities of Lemma \ref{lemma:fully-discrete-inequalities-1}, \ref{lemma:fully-discrete-inequalities-2} and \ref{lemma:fully-discrete-inequalities-3} extend Theorem 9.1, 9.2 and 9.3 in \cite{thomee} to equations involving operators that are not necessarily strictly positive, and contains an additional factor ensuring exponential decay in time whenever $A$ is strictly positive.
 In Corollary \ref{cor:fully-discrete-numerical-example} we show that this covers elliptic operators on surfaces, and surface finite element approximations combined with backward Euler.

+The motivation for studying parameterized estimates of the form of Theorem \ref{theorem:1}, \ref{theorem:fully-discrete-semigroup-approximation-2} and \ref{theorem:fully-discrete-semigroup-approximation-4}---where the user can trade off regularity of the initial condition against either a singularity at $t = 0$ or rate of convergence---is their importance in deriving optimal rates of convergence of numerical approximations of stochastic evolution equations.
+All results mentioned in this introduction turn out to be essential components of the error analysis in \cite{2024-fem-auestad} and \cite{2024-sfem-auestad}.